tetean/tetean/README.md

 <pre>
 ╭─[ research_interests ]─────────────────────────────────────────────────╮
 │                                                                        │
-│   AI for Science, with a focus on computational materials science      │ │   Generative or graph-based modeling for molecular and crystal systems │ │   Uncertainty-aware learning and dataset efficiency                    │ │   Reinforcement learning for scientific discovery                      │ │                                                                        │ ╰────────────────────────────────────────────────────────────────────────╯
+│                           AI for Science                               │
+│  Generative or graph-based modeling for molecular and crystal systems  │ │            Uncertainty-aware learning and dataset efficiency           │ │             Reinforcement learning for scientific discovery            │ │                                                                        │ ╰────────────────────────────────────────────────────────────────────────╯
 </pre>